truenas/documentation/content/SCALE/SCALETutorials/Apps/Docker.md

 ---
-title: "Using Docker on TrueNAS SCALE"
+title: "Adding Pi-Hole Using Docker Image"
-geekdocCollapseSection: true
+description: "This article provides information on using the Docker image wizard to configure third-party applications in TrueNAS SCALE."
 weight: 25
+aliases: scale/scaleuireference/apps/docker/
+tags:
+ - scaleapps
+ - scaledocker
+ - scalepihole
 ---